 Sending messages through words and actions to your child of your unconditional love for him or her may help to bring about secure attachment and an environment ripe for change.
-Its stress free and simple things such as saying ve you”, quality time together, acceptance, film nights, game nights, no criticising, name-calling, nit-picking, etc. goes a long way
+Its stress-free and simple things such as saying ve you”, quality time together, acceptance, film nights, game nights, no criticising, name-calling, nit-picking, etc. goes a long way

 Get them moving!
 In treating and managing any mental health condition, exercise is vital and important.
 This is because the brain benefits from endorphins or “feel good” hormones that are released during exercise.

-Again, another stress free way to support your child with OCD is to do deep breathing and mindfulness exercises with them.
+Again, another stress-free way to support your child with OCD is to do deep breathing and mindfulness exercises with them.
 These techniques pull attention and focus away from intrusive thoughts as well as provide healthy alternatives for meltdowns and tantrums.

 Mindfulness can also help a child to recognise intrusive thoughts are just that they are — thought, which can do no harm.
-Studies show that persons who spend time with the object of their fear or anxiety tend to realize there is no harm or eminent threat as they had once perceived.
+Studies show that people who spend time with the object of their fear or anxiety tend to realize there is no harm or eminent threat as they had once perceived.

-A great way many persons switch their focus from distressing emotions is through music.
+A great way many people switch their focus from distressing emotions is through music.
 Whether it is through playing music, listening to music, dancing to music, deep breathing to music or singing along with music, it sure helps!
 Children often love music.

 When a tantrum is imminent, or when conflict occurs, offer to do his or her favourite music activity as a way to calm down and relax.
 This offer provides a way to bond at the same time and reinforces togetherness.